-Our fourth dashboard and data is aimed at showing evidence of the sectors performance.
+Our fifth dashboard and data is aimed at showing evidence of the sectors performance.
 We continually aim to create knowledge and evidence to assist financial, operational, technical functions to enable better decisions to be made when designing, contracting, and delivering new housing stock.
 We aim to create connections between the different data and produce insight that will improve the sector performance.

-This 2021 data Dashboard has been developed with data developed by BCIS, RICS, BRE, Cast, NHBC, CITB, LC Journey, Mott MacDonald and Ekkist and builds on the previous knowledge of the sector and performance.
+This 2022 data Dashboard has been developed with data developed by BCIS, RICS, BRE, Cast, NHBC, CITB, LC Journey, Mott MacDonald and Ekkist and builds on the previous knowledge of the sector and performance.

-The connections between the data, suggest that the sector became less efficient in 2021, despite the increase in material usage per home, and the speed of delivery of homes being marginally increased The reasons for this are unclear, but perhaps the constraints on skills and materials, from a disrupted supply base had an impact on time and performance.
+Despite the increase in material usage per home the speed of delivery of homes has marginally decreased over the course of the year.
+The reasons for this are unclear, but perhaps the constraints on skills and materials, from a disrupted supply base had an impact on time and performance.